Let’s be honest: sticking to a budget is not always easy.

 Sinking Funds – What Are They & How to Use ThemRead Post

 Thanks to today’s technology, it’s easier than ever to automate the savings process.
-One of my favorite resources is CIT Bank, which offers up to 0.45% APY.
+One of my favorite resources is CIT Bank.
 CIT Bank is an online-only bank, so they are able to pass along the savings from brick and mortar locations to customers through higher interest rates and competitive CD products!

 Whatever product you choose, the key is to begin the habit of saving and to remain consistent!